-Compared to vehicle-borne bomb attacks, a ramming attack is less lethal overall, but is more difficult to prevent, and can occur anywhere.
-These attacks can still produce dozens or hundreds of casualties, however, as the 2016 vehicle attack in Nice, France bloodily illustrates.
+You may think they’re not that big of a deal but ramming attacks can still produce dozens or hundreds of casualties, as the 2016 vehicle attack in Nice, France bloodily illustrates.

 Ramming attacks require very little skill to execute, require no contraband, no prior operational experience on the part of the attacker and need no support network to bring to fruition.
 This makes early detection of a lone terrorist or small cell very difficult prior to an attack.

 There are few places on earth where there are not motor vehicles, and even fewer where there will not be throngs of people clustered together in a big, juicy target.
 This makes vehicle attacks a constant and pervasive threat.